taocpp/taopq/doc/Statement.md

 Before showing you how to execute statements with taoPQ, we'd like to take a moment to talk about [SQL injection](https://en.wikipedia.org/wiki/SQL_injection).
 SQL injection is a large family of security issues that has plagued the internet for decades.
-We designed taoPQ to allow you to +safely* and *conveniently* write safe code that does not allow SQL injection.
+We designed taoPQ to allow you to *safely* and *conveniently* write code that does not allow SQL injection.
 With that said, let's start executing statements with taoPQ.

 ## `execute()`